griffio/griffio.github.io/_posts/2017-05-22-Designing-Data-Intensive-Applications-Review.md

 Presented at over 500 pages, in three parts, to cover "The big ideas behind reliable, scalable, and maintainable systems".

-The "big ideas" here are taken from the last 30 years consolidated in Document based, Graph, Relational and Key Value storage systems.
+The **big ideas** here are taken from the last 30 years consolidated in Document based, Graph, Relational and Key Value storage systems.

-The recurring idea is that for any given problem there are several solutions, for example, in memory or disk based storage.
+**The recurring idea** is that for any given problem there are several solutions, for example, in memory or disk based storage.

 We can expect hybrid solutions that take on the characteristics of more than one model.